|

 If you are doing a land rescue, you can set up a net

 pen on shore.
-Purchase deer netting and posts.
-Set up a
+Purchase deer netting and secure it into

 "U" shaped net on shore.
 Lure the ducks into the pen